-Puglia, or Apulia, is the southern Italy region often referred to as the heel of the boot.
+Puglia, or Apulia, is the region of southern Italy often referred to as the "heel of the boot."
 Much of the region is coastline with picturesque seaside towns, great beaches, and clean sea water.
 Inland the visitor will find unique sights, castles, and historic towns.

 01 of 09

-Puglia's most famous sight is the trulli, unique conical houses found in the the area around Alberobello.
-Trulli dot the countryside of central Puglia but the highest concentration of trulli is in the town of Alberobello itself and its trulli zone has been declared a UNESCO World Heritage Site.
+Puglia's most famous sight is the trulli, unique houses with conical roofs found in the area around Alberobello.
+Trulli dot the countryside of central Puglia but the highest concentration of trulli is in the town of Alberobello itself.
+Its trulli zone has been declared a UNESCO World Heritage Site.

 02 of 09